i3h/trui/README.md

 Seedbox is a Web UI designed for [Transmission](https://github.com/transmission/transmission), with newer and nicer look.

+# Features

+- [x] Basic actions including start, stop, upload, delete torrents
+- [x] Showing details of specific torrent
+- [x] Mobile friendly UI
+- [ ] More setting options provided by original web interface

 # Installation

-1. Download latest [release](https://github.com/noobly314/seedbox/releases/latest) and extract it to the directory where you are going to serve static files.
+1. Download latest [release](https://github.com/noobly314/seedbox/releases/latest) and extract it to the directory where you will serve static files.

 2. Edit the configuration file named `appConfig.json`.
 Replace your own RPC endpoint of transmission-daemon in this file.
-Please visit api address in browser to make sure it works properly.
+Please visit rpc address in browser to make sure it works properly.
 You should see 409 Conflict error.

 ```
 // replace api